-Whether you’re anxiously awaiting for your baby’s arrival or already have them snuggled up in your arms, chances are you’re combing through all the information you’ve heard and read about how to raise them best.
-As you're kissing their little toes and enjoying that new baby smell, it’s easy to get swept away by the new baby magic.
+Whether you’re anxiously awaiting your baby’s arrival or already have them snuggled up in your arms, chances are you’re combing through all the information you’ve heard and read about how to raise them best.
+As you're kissing their little toes and enjoying that new baby smell, it’s easy to get swept away by the newborn baby magic.

-So, you might not have considered that your baby isn't the only new member of your family.
+You may not have considered that your baby isn't the only new member of your family.
 With your baby comes the beginnings of an ecosystem of microscopic organisms.
 Colonies of bacteria cover your baby at birth and continue to grow and diversify through breastfeeding, with every kiss, snuggle, and new encounter.

 These microbes are establishing new homes on your baby’s tiny body and while this might make you a nervous to hear – it’s actually good news!